 - David Booth, Executive Chairman and Founder of Dimensional Fund Advisors

 We can expect markets to fluctuate.
 But the financial media may amplify the perceived significance of an event and its expected impact on the financial markets.
-Investors should not let the crisis of the day, including what the world is experiencing with COVID-19, affect their long-term strategy and sentiment.
+Investors should not let the crisis of the day, including what the world experienced during the COVID-19 pandemic, affect their long-term strategy and sentiment.
 Consider a few points that can help you keep the headlines in context.

 The world has observed many previous crises, but capital markets have rewarded disciplined investors.